tier4/nebula/docs/integration_guide.md

 ### Overall package structure

-Nebula is organized into corepackages and vendor-specific packages:
+Nebula is organized into core packages and vendor-specific packages:

 ```mermaid
 graph TB